Praveensharma05/procedural-generation/README.md

 # procedural-generation

+## SectionTrigger.cs

-SectionTrigger.cs consists of a procedural generation code , where to make it work , in the inspector panel add the gameObject you want to generate, that's all.
+`SectionTrigger.cs` consists of a procedural generation script.
+To make it work, simply add the GameObject you want to generate in the Inspector panel.
+That's all!

+The rest of the files are related to **Color Dash**, a game similar to *Color Switch*.